Is Counting Fingers A Good Addition Strategy?

 3rd grade continue to improve fluency in all 4 math operations

-When this schedule is followed kids meet math goals with ease.
-Less stress because math is easy and fun.
+When this schedule is followed, kids meet math goals with ease.
+They are not stressed, because math is easy and fun for them.

 About the Author and Creator of Page A Day Math